What happens next?

 How do I get an extension for the acceptance period?

-• You live in a remote community where there has been a delay in transit of letters.
+• you live in a remote community where there has been a delay in transit of letters.

 You cannot ask for an extension after the 6 months period has ended.